fineshopdesign/cf-wasm/packages/plugins/README.md

 ## Cloudflare Modules Vite

-The Vite plugin exported from the `@cf-wasm/plugins/vite-cloudflare-modules` submodule enables proper resolution of ESM-style imports that are natively supported on Cloudflare Workers, such as:
+The Vite plugin exported from the `@cf-wasm/plugins/vite-additional-modules` submodule enables proper resolution of ESM-style imports that are natively supported on Cloudflare Workers, such as:

 - `.wasm?module`
+- `.wasm`
 - `.txt`
 - `.bin`